 - The recorded video is 25fps (frame rate per second) when your camera is giving the DVR PAL signal, and it’s 30fps when it’s NTSC (differences between PAL and NTSC).
 The DVR should ideally detect which video format is used

-- There is no extra latency when you split the video signal (tested)
+- It doesn’t affect brightness or latency when you split the video signal (tested)